 const

-is a very welcomed addition offered by ES6 / TypeScript.
+const is a very welcomed addition offered by ES6 / TypeScript.
 It allows you to be immutable with variables.
 This is good from a documentation as well as a runtime perspective.
-To use const just replace var
+To use const just replace var with const:

 // Low readability